concretios/smock-it/README.md

 ---

 ## Directory Structure
-The following directories are created(if doesn't already exist) on current working directory when using Smocker:
+The following directories are created(if doesn't already exist) on current working directory when using Smock-it:

 - **data_gen**
   - **templates**: Stores data templates for test data generation.